La-MYNE/Website/README.md

-# La MYNE website powered by Hugo and Netlify CMS
+# A website powered by Hugo and Netlify CMS

 ## Getting started